Turning Apple Watch into Keynote presenter with Deep Learning

 Visual labeling tool

 One of the downsides of using deep learning is that you need a lot of data to cover diverse scenarios.
-I created a handy visual labelling tool to precisely markup collected data.
+I created a handy visual labeling tool to precisely markup collected data.
 It can be easily adjusted to use with any time-series based data and along with other code available in the Github repo.

 Control Keynote with Apple Script